Charo Henríquez of The New York Times speaks at a Women's Leadership Accelerator event.

 Q: Can I participate if I am a nonbinary person?

 A: Yes!
 We understand that gender identity and gender expression are personal and wide-ranging.
 If you are a nonbinary person and are interested in attending the Executive Women Leaders Salon, we welcome you.
-We are also available to talk more about the program if additional information about the dynamic of the series is helpful as you weigh whether to attend.
-Email any questions to ONA Program Director Meghan Murphy at meghan@journalists.org.
+We are also available to talk more about the program if additional information about the dynamic of the series is helpful as you consider whether to attend.
+Email any questions to ONA Program Director Meghan Murphy at support@journalists.org.

-Q: What does the application process involve?
+Q: What did the application process involve?

 Q: How does pricing work for this series?